preference toml

 START

-Start naming fields after concepts the model has probably already seen: criterion, weight, preference, critique, revision.
+fields are named after concepts the model has probably already seen: criterion, weight, preference, critique, revision.

-Start using explicit acceptance gates for critical dimensions like correctness and architecture fit.
+explicit acceptance gates are used for critical dimensions like correctness and architecture fit.

-Start requiring evidence in critique output when the workflow feeds into review automation.
+evidence is required in critique output when the workflow feeds into review automation.

 STOP

-Stop inventing cute schema names that obscure the semantics.
-Novel wording is mostly friction.
+cute schema names that obscure the semantics get dropped. novel wording is mostly friction.

-Stop collapsing everything into one score.
-That just recreates the reward-hacking problem in a prettier file format.
+everything does not get collapsed into one score. that just recreates the reward-hacking problem in a prettier file format.

-Stop writing config files that are longer than the patch they evaluate.
-At that point the process is eating itself.
+config files do not run longer than the patch they evaluate. at that point the process is eating itself.

 CONTINUE

-Continue using TOML for hand-edited workflows.
-It is readable and does not fight back.
+toml stays in use for hand-edited workflows. it is readable and does not fight back.

-Continue separating weighted criteria from hard rejections.
-The distinction matters operationally.
+weighted criteria stay separated from hard rejections. the distinction matters operationally.

-Continue using pairwise preference blocks when two candidate patches are easier to compare than to score independently.
+pairwise preference blocks stay in use when two candidate patches are easier to compare than to score independently.

 INVESTIGATE

-Investigate whether criterion names taken directly from benchmark rubrics improve first-pass compliance further.
+whether criterion names taken directly from benchmark rubrics improve first-pass compliance further is an open question.

-Investigate schema-specific drift across models.
-Some models may parse XML more rigidly and TOML more flexibly.
+schema-specific drift across models is an open question. some models may parse xml more rigidly and toml more flexibly.

-Investigate whether preference-mode evaluation beats scalar scoring on refactors where correctness is similar but architecture fit differs.
+whether preference-mode evaluation beats scalar scoring on refactors where correctness is similar but architecture fit differs is an open question.

 AMPLIFY

-Amplify hard constraints for known bad behaviors like silent failure and fixture-specific logic.
-They eliminate a lot of junk early.
+hard constraints for known bad behaviors like silent failure and fixture-specific logic get amplified. they eliminate a lot of junk early.

-Amplify explicit critique and revision sections.
-Those fields turned static specs into actual working loops.
+explicit critique and revision sections get amplified. those fields turned static specs into actual working loops.

-Amplify simple semantics over fancy syntax.
-The useful part is the contract, not the DSL cosplay.
+simple semantics get amplified over fancy syntax. the useful part is the contract, not the dsl cosplay.

 Related Research